SAFETY RESOURCES FOR BOATING AND SWIMMING

 The boater education law requires that any person born after Jan.
 1, 1998 must complete a boater education course approved by the Georgia Department of Natural Resources before he or she may legally operate a motorized vessel (this includes personal watercraft) on Georgia state waters.
 A person is exempt from the mandatory education requirement if he or she is licensed by the U.S. Coast Guard as a master of a vessel or operates on a private lake or pond or is a non-resident with proof that he or she has completed a nationally approved boater education course or equivalency exam in another state.
 Persons younger than 12 may not legally operate a personal watercraft.
 Youngsters, age 12 to 15 may legally operate a PWC only if they have passed a DNR-approved boating safety class or are accompanied by a competent adult (age 18 or older who is not under the influence of alcohol or drugs and who is carrying proper identification such as a driver’s license or government-issued identification with a description of the person, photograph and date of birth).

-• Windsong Sailing Academy: Basic and advanced sailing training and certifications including engine maintenance, marine electrical systems, coastal and celestial navigation as well as marine meteorology offered by Windsong Sailing Academy through the DeKalb County Parks and Recreation Service.
+Windsong Sailing Academy: Basic and advanced sailing training and certifications including engine maintenance, marine electrical systems, coastal and celestial navigation, marine meteorology and emergency planning.
 Public and private week evening and weekend classes available.
 Fees vary. www.WindsongSail.com.
 (770) 967-1515.

 SWIM LESSONS/ AQUATIC PROGRAMS